-Nick has had the opportunity to perform in critically acclaimed venues in N.Y.C such as Blue Note, Dizzy’s Club Coca-Cola Jazz at Lincoln Center, Zankel Hall at Carnegie Hall, Mezzrow's, and Fat Cat.
-He has been leading an ensemble of his own at the Flying Lobster bar in Brooklyn N.Y for the past eight years.
-Nick has been honored to perform with such artists as: Charles McPherson, Steve Turre, Terrell Stafford, Jerry Dodgion, Gary Bartz, Jon Faddis, Ingrid Jensen, Steve Davis, Maurice Brown, Marvin Stamm, Ann Hampton Calloway, Christian McBride, Bruce Barth, Jeff Williams, Chuck McPherson, Pete Malinverni, Joe Lovano, Kenny Washington, Ben Street, and Mino Cinelu, to name a few.
+Nick has had the opportunity to perform in critically acclaimed venues in N.Y.C such as Blue Note, Dizzy’s Club Coca-Cola Jazz at Lincoln Center, Zankel Hall at Carnegie Hall, Smalls Jazz Club, Mezzrow, Ornithology Jazz Club, Cellar Dog.
+Nick has also performed internationally in Barcelona Spain’s Club Jamboree.
+He has been leading an ensemble of his own at the Flying Lobster bar in Brooklyn as well as curating a weekly music series there in Brooklyn for the past 12 years.
+Nick has been honored to perform with such artists as: Charles McPherson, Jon Faddis, Jerry Dodgion, Gary Bartz, Joe Magnarelli, Steve Davis, Marvin Stamm, Ann Hampton Calloway, Mino Cinelu, Zaid Nasser, John Mosca, Pasquale Grasso, Ari Roland, Bruce Barth, Jeff Williams, Pete Malinverni, Joe Lovano, Michael Weiss, Jeb Patton, David Wong, Bruce Harris, Clifford Barbaro, and Kenny Washington to name a few.